 Quick tips:

-• Set up a VR play space that’s free from clutter or furniture.
+- Set up a VR play space that’s free from clutter or furniture.

-• Play indoors.
+- Play indoors.

-• Some VR headsets suggest you set up a virtual space, or a virtual game board.
+- Some VR headsets suggest you set up a virtual space or a virtual game board.

-• Avoid areas with staircases.
+- Avoid areas with staircases.

-• Plan to watch a few rounds with your kids to make sure the play space is safe.
+- Plan to watch a few rounds with your kids to make sure the play space is safe.

-• Consider using a device to cast the gameplay onto a TV, so you can also monitor what’s happening in the headset.
+- Consider using a device to cast the gameplay onto a TV, so you can also monitor what’s happening in the headset.

 Virtual reality games for kids: How to choose age-appropriate apps

 As with any high-tech offering, VR games for kids can be designed around a variety of themes: Some are positive and uplifting, and others play to more adult topics.
-Steer children toward virtual reality offerings that teach them real-world subjects, such as science, math, technology, travel and experiencing other cultures.
+Steer children toward virtual reality offerings that teach them about real-world subjects, such as science, math, technology, travel and experiencing other cultures.
 And think about the kinds of experiences you want your child to avoid, such as simulated swordplay or full-body combat.

 It’s also important to know the ways in which VR users can connect, communicate and consume content.
-As with other internet-ready devices, VR headsets for kids allow them to browse the web, speak or chat with others online, and share multimedia content, such as photos, videos, songs and films.
+As with other internet-ready devices, VR headsets for kids allow them to browse the web and speak or chat with others online, and share multimedia content, such as photos, videos, songs and films.
 The best VR apps and games for kids can let you play with dozens or even hundreds of others in shared spaces.
-Set rules, limits and guidelines with your children about what activities are appropriate to engage in and when, as well as who it’s OK to interact with and how—and be clear and consistent about how rules are enforced.
+Set rules, limits and guidelines with your children about what activities are appropriate to engage in and when, as well as who it’s okay to interact with and how—and be clear and consistent about how rules are enforced.

 Quick tips:

-• Look for the VR game’s ESRB rating.
+- Look for the VR game’s ESRB rating.

 How to play it safe with VR

 Teach kids to pay attention to their moods and feelings when they’re playing.
 VR can sometimes feel disorienting, especially when it’s used to convey the impression that you’re standing on the edge of a cliff or the deck of a rocking ship.
 Kids should plan to take a 20-minute break from play to rest every 20 minutes—especially if they’re feeling anxious, wired, or like they’re experiencing headaches or motion sickness.
-If so, taking a brief walk outside or laying down and closing your eyes can help.
+If so, taking a brief walk outside or lying down and closing their eyes can help.

-Many VR apps are designed to be deeply social and multi-player, and those interactions can be more intense too.
-It’s crucial to discuss the dangers of interacting with strangers in virtual reality realms and make sure kids know not to share personal information, such as birthdays, addresses, school info, etc., before they start exploring these simulated VR worlds.
+Many VR apps are designed to be deeply social and multi-player, and those interactions can be more intense, too.
+It’s crucial to discuss the dangers of interacting with strangers in virtual reality realms and make sure that kids know not to share personal information, such as birthdays, addresses, school info, etc., before they start exploring these simulated VR worlds.

 Consider turning off tracking features in the app.
 VR devices, games and apps are fundamentally designed to track your eye and body movements, and some software items may track your location and preferences as well.
 VR manufacturers and app developers may use this information for other purposes, such as marketing.
 Review these companies’ privacy policies to understand how they use information and what choices you have about how it’s used or shared.